abhinavharbola/customer-support-ticket-triage-system-mlops/README.md

-# Customer Support Ticket Triage — MLOps Lifecycle Demo
+# Customer Support Ticket Triage: MLOps Lifecycle Demo

 A production-shaped MLOps pipeline for routing customer support tickets to the right queue and priority.
-The classifier itself is deliberately simple — **the subject of this project is the lifecycle around it**: data validation, experiment tracking, CI/CD gating, deployment, monitoring, and a human-gated retraining loop, all built with free-tier tooling on a CPU-only local machine.
+The classifier itself is deliberately simple, **the subject of this project is the lifecycle around it**: data validation, experiment tracking, CI/CD gating, deployment, monitoring, and a human-gated retraining loop, all built with free-tier tooling on a CPU-only local machine.

 This is the third project in a three-part portfolio: (1) a RAG-based Terraform Q&A system, (2) retail demand forecasting with a self-verifying GenAI narrative layer, and (3) this project, which demonstrates MLOps engineering practice specifically rather than modeling sophistication.

 ## Why the model is not the point

-Two models are trained and compared here — a TF-IDF + Logistic Regression baseline and a fine-tuned DistilBERT — but neither is the deliverable.
+Two models are trained and compared here, a TF-IDF + Logistic Regression baseline and a fine-tuned DistilBERT, but neither is the deliverable.
 What's being demonstrated is:

 - a real promotion gate that only lets a new model become "Production" if it beats the current one on a fixed metric
 - experiment tracking across multiple runs and both model families in one registry
 - a model registry that actually reflects what gets served, not just what got logged
 - monitoring and a human-in-the-loop retraining trigger, not full automation

-LLM usage is intentionally minimal and scoped to three well-defined supporting roles (below) — never the core prediction mechanism.
+LLM usage is intentionally minimal and scoped to three well-defined supporting roles (below), never the core prediction mechanism.

 ## Tech stack